‘Bold And The Beautiful’ Star Jacob W. Young On His Contract Status, New Movies, And ‘Daytime After Dark’

 — Jacob W. Young (@Jacob_W_Young) September 2, 2018

 The actor also said that another possible reason that he was not brought on was because of budgetary constraints.
-Bold and the Beautiful brought on another lead actor in the form of the formidable ingo Rademacher, who plays Thorne Forrester.
+Bold and the Beautiful brought on another lead actor in the form of the formidable Ingo Rademacher, who plays Thorne Forrester.

 “God bless him because I love Ingo Rademacher, but bringing him on, basically they needed to free up some financial money, and so I think that was me because I had not had much [of a] storyline.”

-Young also feels that the soap keeps bringing in newer younger actors, when the reality is that the show has an older demographic.
+Young also feels that the soap keeps bringing in newer, younger actors when the reality is that the show has an older demographic.
 As far as diversity is concerned, Young says that the show meant a lot to the African-American community when Karla Mosley, Reign Edwards (Nicole Avant), Obba Babatundé (Julius Avant), and Anna Maria Horsford (Vivienne Avant) were working together.
 He mentioned that as soon as a storyline really starts to take off, it’s taken back or doesn’t progress.

-B&B fans in particular were upset when the exciting storyline of Nicole thinking about taking Lizzie fizzled out.
+B&B fans, in particular, were upset when the exciting storyline of Nicole thinking about taking Lizzie fizzled out.
 Instead, Rome Flynn ended his contract and Reign Edwards was left without a storyline.

 Nevertheless, Young has launched himself into some huge projects.
 He is a well-known singer and plans to direct a movie.
 Mending the Line is another movie that the actor has in development.
 But if you’re craving some Jacob Young goodness in the meantime, the star has a YouTube show coming in October called Daytime After Dark.
 Young plans on having some of his celebrity friends over for some frank discussion.